springernature/eslint-config-springernature/README.md

 #### Automated

-If you have `npx` available then you can run `npx install-peerdeps --dev @springernature/eslint-config` to add the `install-peerdeps` tool globally.
-This will automatically detect and use Yarn.
+If you have `npx` available then you can run `npx install-peerdeps --dev @springernature/eslint-config` to install the dependencies automatically.
+This will automatically detect and use Yarn if available.

 ### Using NPM